librairy_347_westmountmag

 RFID strip - WestmountMag.ca

-A strip of, paper thin, RFID tags held up to the light revealing their spiral antennae – Image: Michael Walsh & Julie Bouchard
+A strip of paper-thin, RFID tags held up to the light, revealing their spiral antennae – Image: Michael Walsh & Julie Bouchard

-First described by Harry Stockman’s seminal paper in 1948, entitled Communications by Means of Reflected Power the concept needed to wait several decades until the microprocessor, integrated circuitry and communication networks were developed.
-By the 1960s RFID systems became commercially available and were first used as anti-theft devices – physically attached to valuable merchandise.
+First described by Harry Stockman’s seminal 1948 paper, “Communications by Means of Reflected Power,” the concept had to wait several decades until microprocessors, integrated circuits, and communication networks were developed.
+By the 1960s, RFID systems became commercially available and were first used as anti-theft devices – physically attached to valuable merchandise.

 In wasn’t until 1998 when libraries started to streamline their functions to reduce long-term costs that these organizations started to adopt RFID technology.
 By 1999, Rockefeller University and the Farmington Community Library in Michigan were the first to adopt RFID technologies.